Last updated on: 2nd March 2022.

 i.
 Account signup : When you sign up for an account to access one or more of our services, we ask for information like your name, contact number, email address, company name and country to complete the account signup process.
 You'll also be required to choose a unique username and a password for accessing the created account.
 You may also provide us with more information such as your photo, time zone and language, but we don’t require that information to sign up for an account.
 After signing up, you will have the option of choosing a security question and an answer to the security question — if you provide these, they will be used only while resetting your password.

 ii.
-Event registrations and other form submissions: We record information that you submit when you (i) register for any event, including webinars or seminars, (ii) subscribe to our newsletter or any other mailing list, (iii) submit a form in order to download any product, whitepaper, or other materials, (iv) participate in contests or respond to surveys, or (v) submit a form to request customer support or to contact Zoho for any other purpose.
+Event registrations and other form submissions: We record information that you submit when you (i) register for any event, including webinars or seminars, (ii) subscribe to our newsletter or any other mailing list, (iii) submit a form in order to download any product, whitepaper, or other materials, (iv) participate in contests or respond to surveys, or (v) submit a form to request customer support, get a quote or to contact Zoho for any other purpose.

 iii.
 Payment processing : When you buy something from us, we ask you to provide your name, contact information, and credit card information or other payment account information.
 When you submit your card information, we store the name and address of the cardholder, the expiry date and the last four digits of the credit card number.
 We do not store the actual credit card number.
 For quick processing of future payments, if you have given us your approval, we may store your credit card information or other payment information in an encrypted format in the secured servers of our Payment Gateway Service Providers.

 iv.
 Testimonials : When you authorize us to post testimonials about our products and services on websites, we may include your name and other personal information in the testimonial.
 You will be given an opportunity to review and approve the testimonial before we post it.
 If you wish to update or delete your testimonial, you can contact us at firstname.lastname@example.org